elk-audio/sushi/README.md

 For more information on the latter, refer to the [LIBRARY.md] (docs/LIBRARY.md) file in this repository.

 ## Usage

+The Sushi standalone project, and consequently the produced binary, reside in the `./apps/` sub-folder of this repository.

 See `sushi -h` for a complete list of options.
 Common use cases are: